pramnora/bat/README.md

 C:\> DIR /? /P

-...the /P switch will state at the bottom of the page...press any key to continue; then, go on to show the next page...and, so on...until the end of the file is reached.
+...the /P switch will state at the bottom of the page...'press any key to continue...'; then, go on to show the next page...and, so on...until when the end of the file is reached.

 **NOTE:** Each MS DOS Command has it's own entirely 'unique' series of switches.